Pioneer-Centre-for-AI/p1-compute-documentation/docs/about.md

 1    | European           | European HPC centers offer significantly larger scale compute resources, typically providing easy access to 8-16 GPUs with the possibility of scaling up to 500-800 GPUs depending on project requirements and the specific HPC center.
 Unlike lower tiers, walltime is usually not restricted; instead, limitations are set on total GPU hours used.
 See [Karolina](https://eurohpc-ju.europa.eu/supercomputers/our-supercomputers_en#karolina) and [Meluxina](https://eurohpc-ju.europa.eu/supercomputers/our-supercomputers_en#meluxina) for examples of European HPC centers with GPUs.
 0    | Global             | The highest level of compute.
 Possibility to above 1000 GPU's and doing calculations at exoscale.
 Usually only available to large research projects and collaborations with industry.
 See [LUMI](https://eurohpc-ju.europa.eu/supercomputers/our-supercomputers_en#lumi) for an example of a global HPC center with GPUs.

-The P1 DTU and NGC HPCs sit at level 3 in the hierarchy, while the P1 Gefion HPC primarily operates at level 2 but can support some level 1 workloads, making it capable of supporting both national and some European-level research projects.
+The P1 DTU and NGC HPCs sit at level 3 in the hierarchy, while Gefion HPC primarily operates at level 2 but can support some level 1 workloads, making it capable of supporting both national and some European-level research projects.